antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 The shirt was now unbuttoned.
 Malcolm obligingly pulled the tails free of his trousers, so Julius could explore his bare chest at his leisure.
 Bare chest, narrow chest.
 Skin and bones, at least when Julius had got started with him.
 He was feeling a bit more padded these days, now that Julius had him eating regular meals.

 Julius let his fingers wander up to Malcolm's nipples.
 They were not all that sensitive ordinarily, but they could be coaxed into stiffness, which Julius liked.
 Down, down to his ticklish stomach, the fuzz over it, thickening as Julius stroked his way even further down.
 The band of his boxers, the patch of damp over the head of his penis, and there, hidden away, the penis itself.
-Lovely, tempting, penises were They tasted good, they felt good, they were such pleasure to hold in his hand, to stroke.
+Lovely, tempting, penises were.
+They tasted good, they felt good, they were such pleasure to hold in his hand, to stroke.
 Julius had known early in his life that the male form was his focus.
 Malcolm also found women arousing, which they had talked about once, when Julius had been in his cups.
 He found Malcolm's flexibility baffling.
-Women didn't have these lovely bollocks, so heavy in his hand, or penises.
+Women didn't have these lovely bollocks, so heavy in his hand, or penises like Malcolm's, so thick.
 They didn't have foreskins to play with.
-"Tits and cunts," Malcolm had said, and shrugged, and they'd abandoned the topic as hopeless.
+"Tits and cunts," Malcolm had said, and shrugged, and they'd abandoned the topic as hopeless; no mutual understanding was possible.
 They agreed on the pleasure of giving and receiving oral sex with other men, that was the important point.
 Even more important: Malcolm wanted to be taken by Julius just as intensely as Julius wanted to take him, which had been where their unconventional relationship had found its start.

-Julius let his hand find a little bit of a rhythm, nice and slow, at the pace he knew Malcolm liked, slow and steady.
+Julius let his hand find a little bit of a rhythm, at the pace he knew Malcolm liked, slow and steady.

 Malcolm laid a hand over his.
 "Stop," he said.
 Julius stopped immediately, and released him as Malcolm tried to sit up.